polymurph/MAX31865/README.md

 ```c
 max31865_init(..., fptr_t charged_time_delay_cb,...);
 ```
 **charged_time_delay_cb** is a function pointer to a callback for the chargetime delay function.
 This function should contain a delay cycle of at least 10.5 times the charging constant given by the capacitance of the capacitor between RTDI+ and RTDIN- and resistance of the RTD.
-One possibility is to use a delay from a RTOS system.
+One possibility is to use a delay from a RTOS system which allows to free up resources.

 ![](https://raw.githubusercontent.com/polymurph/MAX31865/master/formula_charge_time.png)